 -

-A Wise Brother comedy writer for over a decade, Bob has watched our joke section evolve from racist, borderline slanderous frat-boy humor to - okay, bad example.
+A Wise Brother comedy writer for over a decade, Bob has watched our joke section evolve from borderline slanderous frat-boy humor to - okay, bad example.
 He once did stand-up and even has his own half-hour Comedy Central Special on VHS to prove it.
-Nowadays, Bob struggles to cover the mortgage on a home he bought at the peak of the market while hanging out with a wife he no longer has anything in common with, and two kids who don't understand how daddy sits at home all day in a wine-stained softball jersey and warm-up pants but still has a "job".
+Nowadays, Bob struggles to cover the mortgage on a home he bought at the peak of the market while hanging out with a wife he no longer has anything in common with.
+His two kids don't understand how daddy sits at home all day in a wine-stained softball jersey and still has a "job."